Bear Lake Valley

 Bear Lake Valley Recreation

-View moreParis Canyon Trail head for snowmobiling, ATV riding, hiking, horse riding, dirt bike and mountain biking.
+View moreGreen Canyon Trail Head for snowmobiling, ATV, horse riding, hiking and mountain biking near Bear Lake.
 ATV & Recreation Trails: View our ArcGIS interactive map.
 Snowmobile Map: Idaho State Parks Snowmobile Trail Map with Grooming Info

 View moreMontpelier Idaho area Trailhead for snowmobiling, ATV riding and dirt biking, mountain biking and horse riding.
 ATV & Recreation Trails: View our ArcGIS interactive map.
 Snowmobile Map: Idaho State Parks Snowmobile Trail Map with Grooming Info